jnalanko/themisto2/benchmark/README.md

 TODO: put the data somewhere, Zenodo?

 There is one subdirectory per testcase.
-The sequences go into the subsubdirectory seqs.
+The genomes go into the subsubdirectory seqs.
+The number of genomes must be divisible by 2 because I'm splitting into parts with floor(n/2) files each at `setup.bash`.

 There is a script `setup.bash` which will build unitigs with ggcat, and create the required file-of-files.
 You should run the script so that the working directory